Curriculum in the Foundation Stage

 • Expressive Arts and Design.

-A typical day in a Nursery or Reception class would include a focus, adult led activity which is completed by each child either individually or in a small group.
+A typical day in a Nursery or Reception class would include a focus, adult-led activity which is completed by each child either individually or in a small group.
 There are also a range of stimulating and engaging activities which the children can access independently as part of the continuous provision and a variety of opportunities for child-initiated play.
-In planning and guiding children’s activities we reflect on the different ways that children learn and reflect these in our practice.
+In planning and guiding children’s activities, we reflect on the different ways that children learn and reflect these in our practice.

 Three characteristics of effective teaching and learning are: